repovizz/repovizz2doc/CreatingDatapack.md

 ### Example datapack

-This example datapack contains a multimodal recording carried out using [Thalmic Labs' MYO](https://www.myo.com/), accompanied video from a handheld camera.
+This example datapack contains a multimodal recording carried out using [Thalmic Labs' MYO](https://www.myo.com/), together with video from a handheld camera.
 The following data files are present inside the datapack:

 <center>